CharleneHu-42/HuggingFace-test/docker/bert_distributed_finetuning/README.md

 $ docker build -f df_internal --build-arg imageVersion=2022_ww32 -t bert_qa:internal .
 ```
 > notes:
-> The imageVersion is the version of base image from internal release of PyTorch,IPEX and oneCCL, it may be changed.
+> The imageVersion is the version of base image from internal release of PyTorch, IPEX and oneCCL, it may be changed.

 ### external build
 ```bash